 Headaches can be a major cause of disruption to our daily routines whether that be at home, at work, or in a social environment.
 Headaches can come on without warning and last from minutes to days.
 There are a variety of different triggers that cause headaches, not to mention an assortment of different types of headaches.
 Getting more sleep, drinking water, taking medications, and even just laying down in a dark room could certainly be a great treatment.
 Perhaps you are trying these and they work.
 Maybe you only receive temporary relief or perhaps you haven’t found any relief at all.
-This is where our physical therapists can help bridge the gap to get you functioning without limitation!
+This is where physical therapy for headaches can help bridge the gap to get you functioning without limitation!

 Types of Headaches